plone/buildout.coredev/docs/git.rst

 The index
   A temporal staging storage with changes on files that are pending to be added to a commit.
-  If your git output is colored, green filenames are those in the index.
+  If your Git output is colored, green filenames are those in the index.

 Working tree
   Your current modified files.
   This is the only place where you can loose your changes.
-  If your git output is colored, red filenames are those in the working tree.
+  If your Git output is colored, red filenames are those in the working tree.

 Stash